Translationally invariant matrix elements of general one-body operators: Coordinate and HO wave function transformations

 \section{Coordinate and HO wave function transformations}

-We follow the notation of Refs.~\cite{PhysRevC.70.014317} and~\cite{PhysRevC.61.044001}.
-For an $A$-nucleon system, we consider nucleons with the mass $m$ neglecting the difference between the proton and the neutron mass and use the following set of Jacobi coordinates:
+I follow the notation of Refs.~\cite{PhysRevC.70.014317} and~\cite{PhysRevC.61.044001}.
+For an $A$-nucleon system, one considers nucleons with the mass $m$ neglecting the difference between the proton and the neutron mass and use the following set of Jacobi coordinates: